TheV360/Love2DSmileBASICLibrary/docs/anim.md

 	- -3 = `Variable[3]`
 	- and so on.
 No limit as someone may exploit SP variable with a length greater than 8

+# THINGS TO DO!
+* ~~looping~~
+* actual functions to add animations
+* functions that remove their respective animation type
+* check to see if relative coordinates even work.